Updated August 2022

 When it comes to getting your real estate listing in front of a very specific group of prospects, there are few options better than a Facebook ad.
 And, though you do need to be prepared to pay for the privilege, Facebook gives such specific targeting options that you can’t afford not to take advantage.

-One approach you might take is to target leads by traits such as income level and recent life events (including engagement and marriage).
+One approach you might take is to target leads by traits such as income level and recent life events, such as an engagement, marriage, new baby, or retirement.
 You can also narrow your search to include only people who are interested in certain pages—for example, real estate listing sites like Zillow.
 While there is no guarantee that these individual criteria will connect you with interested buyers, these characteristics are all indicators that someone could be looking for a home in the near future.

-If you need a little bit of help crafting a listing ad, be sure to check out our free Facebook Ads Webinar.
+If you need a bit of help crafting a Facebook ad, be sure to check out our free Facebook Ads Webinar.

 When you geotag your post or Story with the name of a specific neighborhood or nearby landmark (such as a school or park), you’re grabbing the attention of locals and increasing the likelihood your open house will appear on the radar of the right person.